bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

    :language: scala
    :linenos:

 This model mixes with the trait  ``CBLSModel``.
-It offers the following features:
+This trait offers the following features:

-* it defines an implicit Store (named ``s``) and ConstraintSystem (named ``c``) behind the scene
+* it defines an implicit Store (named ``s``) and ConstraintSystem (named ``c``) behind the scene.
+A store is what contains all the modeling of the optimization problem: varaibles, invariants, constraints.
+Constraints are furthermore grouped into a constraint system that notably maintains the conjunction of the constraints.
-* it supports an API to create all variables.
+* it supports an API to create variables and invariants.
 They are implicitly added to the store ``s``
 * it also offers lots of methods to create every constraints or invariant of the problem you want to solve
 * it includes some linear selectors that you can use for defining our search procedure (see the ``selectMin`` method)
+* it also includes high-level methods to create complex search procedures

-Writing local search procedure is a tedious and time-consuming task.
+Writing local search procedure is a tedious and time-consuming task because you might want to try different search procedures, tune it, and benchmark it.
-    Besides, search procedure often include the same basic bricks (neighborhoods, solution management, meta-heuristics, etc.)
+    Search procedure often include the same basic bricks such as neighborhoods, solution management, meta-heuristics, etc.
     For this reason, OscaR.cbls includes a library of standard neighborhoods that can be assembled together to easily constitute complex search procedures.

 We show here below a more elaborate solver for the NQueen.
 Besides using a more elaborate search strategy,